cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

 | `pct_trust_politicians` | Estimated percentage of respondents who would be more likely to get a COVID-19 vaccine if it were recommended to them by politicians, among respondents who have not yet been vaccinated *and* would "definitely not" or "probably not" get a COVID-19 vaccine if offered. <br/> **Earliest date available:** 2021-01-01 | V3 and V4 |

-Note: CSVs for the month of January 2021 only use data from January 6-31 due to a [definitional change](./coding.md#new-items-2) in a major vaccine item on January 6.
+Note: CSVs for the month of January 2021 only use data from January 6-31 due to a [definitional change in a major vaccine item on January 6](./coding.md#new-items-2).
+Indicators based on [item V9 use data starting January 12](./coding.md#new-items-2).